Armstrong limit

 The Armstrong limit is above most of Earth's atmosphere.

-The Armstrong limit or Armstrong's line is a measure of altitude above which atmospheric pressure is sufficiently low that water boils at the normal temperature of the human body.
+The Armstrong limit, also called Armstrong's line, is a measure of altitude above which atmospheric pressure is sufficiently low that water boils at the normal temperature of the human body.
 Exposure to pressure below this limit results in a rapid loss of consciousness, followed by a series of changes to cardiovascular and neurological functions, and eventually death, unless pressure is restored within 60–90 seconds.
-Because of this, airplanes usually fly below the Armstrong limit.
-On Earth, the limit is around 18-19 km above sea level, above which atmospheric air pressure drops below 0.0618 atm (6.3 kPa, 47 mmHg, or about 1 psi).
-The U.S. Standard Atmospheric model sets the Armstrong limit at an altitude of 63000 ft.
-The Armstrong limit is often used as the lower limit of near-space.
+Therefore, airplanes usually fly below the Armstrong limit.

+On Earth, the limit is around 18–19 km above sea level, above which atmospheric air pressure drops below 0.0618 atm.
+The U.S. Standard Atmosphere model sets the Armstrong limit at an altitude of 63000 ft.
+The Armstrong limit is often used as the lower limit of near space.

-The term is named after United States Air Force General Harry George Armstrong, who was the first to recognize this phenomenon.
+The term is named after United States Air Force general Harry George Armstrong, who was the first to recognize this phenomenon.